matheesha/PhishLexURLDataset/README.md

-# PhishLexURL2021
+# PhishLexURLDataset
-Phishing dataset with 114 lexical URL features
+Phishing and benign URL Data with timestaps to eliminate temporaral bias in data.
+74 URL lexical features extraced on the the URL dataset with training and testing temporal split